any-docs/css/content/reference/values/if/index.md

 );
 ```

 Feature queries are really useful inside `if()` statements when you need to vary a single property value based on support for a particular value or a separate property.
-When you want to set multiple declarations or rules based on one feature query, a regular {{cssxref("@supports")}} construct is better.
+When you want to set multiple declarations or rules based on one feature query, a regular `@supports` construct is better.
 The two approaches are complementary, and have different uses.

 ### Providing fallback values

 The `if()` statement does not gracefully degrade; an explicit fallback needs to be provided for non-supporting browsers.

-For example, in this case we provide a static {{cssxref("padding")}} value for browsers that don't support `if()`.
+For example, in this case we provide a static `padding` value for browsers that don't support `if()`.
 Browsers that support `if()` will override the first declaration with the second one, which sets different padding values depending on whether or not the `--size: "2xl"` custom property is set.

 ```css
 padding: 1em;